Home Travel TipsThe 12 Cheapest Airlines for International Flights in 2026

 Travelers boarding a jet owned by Ryanair, an Irish-based carrier that is one of the cheapest international airlines

-Based in Ireland, Ryanair is know for excellent flight deals and exceptional customer service.
+Based in Ireland, Ryanair is know for excellent flight deals.

 • 🏠 Base: Budapest Ferenc Liszt International Airport (BUD)